dao-xyz/peerbit/RELEASING.md

 - **rc** — builds and runs `pnpm run release:rc` (`aegir release-rc`) to publish prerelease versions.

+## Temporary image-size audit exception

+The release security gate temporarily ignores only CVE-2025-71330 and CVE-2025-71329 in its two root pnpm audits.
+Neither advisory has a patched npm release yet.
+The exception is allowed only for this exact transitive chain:

+`@libp2p/webrtc@6.0.15 -> react-native-webrtc@124.0.7 -> react-native@0.82.1 -> @react-native/community-cli-plugin@0.82.1 -> metro@0.83.7 -> image-size@1.2.1`

+Before either root audit runs, the gate validates that exact committed pnpm graph.
+The packed-consumer npm audit independently accepts only its exact npm audit v2 closure of seven vulnerability nodes and the two `image-size` advisory leaves.
+Zero audit findings always pass.

+The exception expires hard at **2026-08-22T00:00:00Z**.
+At or after that instant, the root graph contract fails before the audits and forces removal of the exception.
+Once an upstream patched path is available, update the dependency graph and remove the validator, both pnpm `--ignore` pairs, their contract tests, and this section together.

 ## Caveat: "no changeset" does not mean "no publish"

 The workflow has a publish script, so on any push to `master` with no pending